clo3olb/chaostheory_task1/README.md

 ## Read(DELETE)

-Adds data to the database.
+Deletes data from the database with specified key.

 ### Request